How to use Wagn

 You'll notice the structure nests cards with recipe information like preparation and cook time, number served, ingredients, etc. When someone edits a recipe, they can edit those nested cards.
 (See sample recipe edit form.)

 *structure rules control cards' type and content.
-Like all rules, structure rules apply to a specific Set of cards.
-Changing a *structure rule will impact every card in the Set.
+Like all rules, structure rules apply to a specific set of cards.
+Changing a *structure rule will impact every card in the set.
 Structure rules can be seen and edited in a card's dashboard (or "cardboard"), which is accessed via the ellipses icon (space_dashboard ) in a card's menu.

 Nests in structures